 To verify your account to tier 1, you’ll need to fill out a form at the bottom of the page.
 Ensure you provide your full legal name, your correct date of birth, your country of residence, and an active phone number.

 Tier one verification generally takes a few hours, after which you’ll be able to fund your account with cryptocurrency and begin trading.
 It’s also a good idea at this point to enable two-factor authentication as an extra security layer.

 You can find two-factor authentication under the “Security” tab on the dashboard, with options available for login, trading, funding, and master key creation.

 Funding your account with cryptocurrency is extremely simple.
 Navigate to the “Funding” section of the Kraken Dashboard.
 Clicking ‘Bitcoin (XBT)” will bring you to the following menu.
 Click “Generate New Address” to create a new funding address, and then send the amount of BTC you’d like to fund your account with to it.

 Depending on the state of the Bitcoin network, your transaction should be available in a short amount of time— once your transaction has been processed, you’re ready to trade!

 Trading on Kraken

-Trading on Kraken is streamlined and simple.
-To get started with trading on Kraken, you’ll need to click the “Trade” button in the Kraken dashboard menu, then click “New Order”.
+Trading on it is streamlined and simple.
+To get started with trading, you’ll need to click the “Trade” button in the dashboard menu, then click “New Order”.

 As we’ve funded our Kraken account with Bitcoin, we’ll take a look at the ETH/XBT trade pair via the simple user interface.